Since 2012, Sam has limited his practice to conducting mediations and, in 2015, he began doing focus groups in large and complex cases.

-Sam is active in the field of International Missions and is the former co-chair of that committee at St. Andrew’s Church, Mt.
+In earlier years, Sam is active in the field of International Missions and is the former co-chair of that committee at St. Andrew’s Church, Mt.
 Pleasant.
 He has participated in mission trips to the Dominican Republic (1x), Venezuela (2x), Switzerland (1x), Honduras (1x) and Liberia (10x).
-In February, 2010, he was part of a team that opened, in partnership with St. Thomas Episcopal Church of Monrovia, Liberia, the J. Dwalu Kimber School in Brewerville, Liberia, which will serve a community of people who were displaced by the 15 years of civil war that ravaged the country.
-Most recently he visited Liberia in February, 2015 to re-establish contacts with clergy and friends at St Thomas after a 2 year absence as the country emerged from the Ebola crisis.
+In February, 2010, he was part of a team that opened, in partnership with St. Thomas Episcopal Church of Monrovia, Liberia, the J. Dwalu Kimber School in Brewerville, Liberia, which serves a community of people who were displaced by the 15 years of civil war that ravaged the country.
+He last visited Liberia in February, 2015 to re-establish contacts with clergy and friends at St Thomas after a 2 year absence as the country emerged from the Ebola crisis.

-He has been recognized as a Distinguished Alumnae at Campbell University and currently serves on the Presidential Advisory Board for the University.
+He has been recognized as a Distinguished Alumnae at Campbell University and has served on the Presidential Advisory Board for the University.
 He formerly served on the Board of Advisors for the Norman A. Wiggins School of Law, Campbell University.

 - South Carolina, 1980